Neural Network Verification with Branch-and-Bound for General Nonlinearities: Method

 The right-hand-side can be concretized by \eqref{eq:concretize} to serve as an approximation for $V(\cdot)$ after the branching.
 In this way, the linear bounds are directly propagated from node $i$ to input $\rvx$ and concretized using a shortcut.
 We thereby take the concretized bound as $\tilde{V}(\rvl,\rvu,i,j,k,\rvp_{i,j})$ for our BBPS heuristic score.

-Our branching heuristic is generally formulated.
+This computation is efficient, and it does not affect the time complexity of BaB as the time complexity is mainly dominated by the bound computation after each branching.
+Our branching heuristic is also generally formulated.
 We leverage updates on the linear relaxation of any nonlinearity, and general branching points and general number of inputs nodes are supported when we update the linear relaxation.
-Node $i$ can also have multiple output nodes which are nonlinearities, where we accumulate the linear bounds propagated from all the output nodes in \eqref{eq:heuristic_income}.
+Node $i$ can also have multiple nonlinear output nodes, as we accumulate the linear bounds propagated from all the output nodes to produce \eqref{eq:heuristic_income}.

-\paragraph{Comparison to previous works.} Existing branching heuristics from previous works~\citep{bunel2018unified,bunel2020branch,lu2020neural,de2021improved} are more restrictive, as they mostly focused on branching ReLU neurons with a fixed branching point (0 for ReLU) and their heuristic is specifically formulated for ReLU, unlike our general formulation above.
-We also empirically find they are often not precise enough on general nonlinearities due to their approximations.
+\paragraph{Comparison to branching heuristics in previous works.} Existing branching heuristics from previous works~\citep{bunel2018unified,bunel2020branch,lu2020neural,de2021improved} are more restrictive, as they mostly focused on branching ReLU neurons with a fixed branching point (0 for ReLU) and their heuristic is specifically formulated for ReLU, unlike our general formulation above.
+Even if we directly generalize their branching heuristic to support general nonlinearities, we also empirically find they are often not precise enough for general nonlinearities due to their more aggressive approximation.
 In the existing BaBSR heuristic originally for ReLU networks~\citep{bunel2020branch}, they essentially propagate the bounds only to the node before the branched one with an early stop, and they then ignore the coefficients ($\rmA_{i-1,j}^{(k)}$ for a feedforward NN) without propagating further.
 In contrast, in our BBPS heuristic, we carefully utilize a shortcut to propagate the bounds to the input as \eqref{eq:apply_shortcut} rather than discard linear terms early.
-Therefore, we expect our BBPS heuristic to be more precise and effective, while it does not increase the complexity with the efficient shortcut.
+Therefore, we expect our BBPS heuristic to be more precise and effective.